huzhanchi/Tai-e-Security/README.md

 Tai-e-Security is a vulnerability detection tool based on the Tai-e Java static detection framework, primarily designed to address some engineering adaptation issues.

-# Threats are Introduced from Where
+# Where are these Threats from

 ![vul_intro_point.png](images/vul_intro_point.png)